finos/common-domain-model/documentation/source/documentation.rst

     price Price (1..1)
     assetIdentifier AssetIdentifier (1..1)

-The attribute "price" is of type "Price", which requires the selection of one of the attributes that describe different types of prices.
+The ``price`` attribute is of type ``Price``, which requires the selection of one of the attributes that describe different types of prices.
 The set of attributes collectively support all products in the CDM.

 .. code-block:: Java